 Even my dog looked goofy.

 And let's not even talk about the floppy-haired, short-short wearing guys we called college hoops stars.

 Here's what I don't know: In 30 years, will my kids look back aghast at the clothing I put them in now and the hairdos I presently call fashionable?

 And will future basketball stars chuckle at the baggy shorts/tight shirt era?
 Personally, I hope they scoff at the gray uniform trend.

-Anyway, as for basketball, here's what I know, what I think I know and what I don't know.
+As for the college basketball non-fashion segment, here's what I know, think I know and don't know.